Choose Your Battles: Distributed Learning Over Multiple Tug of War Games: Simulations

 For the power control game, we first simulate our ToP algorithm for the single-channel case.
 We randomly generate a diagonal heavy channel gain matrix $C$ where the diagonal elements are uniformly and independently sampled from $[0.2,0.8]$ and the non-diagonal elements are uniformly and independently sampled from $[0,0.2]$.
 We set $N_0=0.1$.
 Fig. \ref{fig:pc_comp} compares our algorithms with power control algorithms with $N=50$ players and $\lambda_n=0.1$ for each player.
-We plot the reward of the player with the minimum reward, i.e., the reward of the most dissatisfied player at each time.
-We assume that the rewards observed are noisy with additive Gaussian measurement noise $\mathcal{N}(0,0.1)$.
-The upper boundary $B_n$ can be set to be large ($B_n=1$) so that it has no effect.
+We plot $\min_{n\in\NN} u_n(\xx(t))$, i.e., the reward of the player with the minimum reward or the reward of the most dissatisfied player at each time.
+The rewards observed are noisy with additive Gaussian measurement noise $\mathcal{N}(0,0.1)$.
+The upper boundary $B_n$ is set to be large ($B_n=1$) so that it has no effect.
 We use the stepsize sequence $\eta(t)=1/(t+100)$ for our algorithm.
-The dashed lines represents the QoS requirements.
+The dashed lines represent the QoS requirements.

 The algorithms by \cite{power_foschini} (\textit{Foschini et al.} in Fig. \ref{fig:pc_comp}) and \cite{power_zhang} (\textit{Zhang et al.} in Fig. \ref{fig:pc_comp}) fail to converge in our case.
 While \cite{power_foschini} cannot handle noise, \cite{power_zhang} assumes an unbiased estimator of the inverse SINR, i.e., the inverse reward, which is unavailable to our algorithms.
-The curve \textit{Zhang et al.\ (2007)$++$} denotes the setting in \cite{power_zhang}, i.e., where Gaussian noise is added to the inverse SINR.
+The curve \textit{Zhang et al.\ (2007)$++$} is of the setting in \cite{power_zhang}, i.e., where Gaussian noise is added to the inverse SINR.
+The curve \textit{Gradient Play} corresponds to the algorithm where each player performs gradient ascent on their own utility.
+Gradient play converges to an equilibrium that does not satisfy the QoS guarantees in this example.
 As expected, our algorithms converge to the minimal point that satisfies the QoS requirements.

 Fig. \ref{fig:pc_4} plots the utilities of each player using the ToP algorithm for a power control game with $N=4$ and different QoS requirements $\blambda=[0.8,1.2,1,0.9]^T$.
 We use the stepsize sequence $\eta(t)=1/(t+10)^{0.9}$.
 The different dashed lines are the QoS requirements.
 The actions eventually converge to a profile that satisfies the QoS requirements for each player.